About Peter Geerts

 1979 – 1982 Royal Academie of Fine Arts and Design, ‘s- Hertogenbosch, The Netherlands

 Peter Geerts, 1957, is born in Engelen, a small village close to 's-Hertogenbosch, The Netherlands.
 Painting has been his natural passion from an early childhood on.
 The immediate surroundings were the subject matter for his drawings and paintings.

-After secondary school, his search for art took him to the teacher's training college in Tilburg where he received a thorough and classical education.
+After secondary school, his search for art brought him to the art teacher's training college in Tilburg where he received a thorough and classical education.

 Eventually the two-dimensionality proved to be the decisive approach to achieve his own form of art, which he describes as 'SYNTHETIC CONCRETISM'.

 More reviews and the Monograph on 'Synthetic concretism': http://www.issuu.com/artistbook

 april-may 2015 Gallery Het Langhuis, Netherlands -solo-

 Austria, Switserland, Italy, Belgium, Amsterdam, Utrecht, Heemstede, IJhorst, Hellendoorn, Rotterdam, Zwolle, Maastricht, Hattem, Vlaardingen, Coevorden, Amersfoort, Dalfsen, Leiden, Heino, Tilburg, Kampen, 's-Hertogenbosch, Hasselt etc.

 Collection HBV bv Schiedam, Collection Isala-klinieken, Collection Historisch Centrum Overijssel, Collection Tendem, Collection Dynadro, Books Unlimited, Province Overijssel Collection

 2011 De Medici Beeldende Kunst Nunspeet, Finale